avrdudes/avrdude/README.md

 ## Getting AVRDUDE for Linux

-To install AVRDUDE for Linux, install the package `avrdude` by running the following commands:
+To install AVRDUDE for Linux, install the package `avrdude` using the software package manager.
+For example, under Debian/Ubuntu, you can use the following commands:

 ```console
 sudo apt-get install avrdude